-NOAA Says To Leave Beached Baby Seals Alone
+A Reminder To Leave Beached Baby Seals Here In Maine Alone

 Mama ain't far away!

-We've been seeing a lot of Facebook photos and videos lately of young seal pups laying on the beach, and folks wondering if they should do anything about it.
+Every now and then you read about young seal pups laying on the beach, and the folks that discover them and wonder if they should do anything about it.
 The short answer is, no.

-It's "pupping season" along the coast of Maine, mostly in Penobscot and Frenchman Bays, and baby seals are just learning the gig of being a seal, and tire quickly.
+It's now late in the "pupping season" along the coast of Maine, mostly in Penobscot and Frenchman Bays, and baby seals are just learning the gig of being a seal, and tire quickly.
 Some will take a break by laying on the rocks or sand of a local beach while their mother is out foraging for food.
 This is a very normal occurrence.

 As a matter of fact, it's not abnormal to see even full-grown seals on land as well.
 Seals are semi-aquatic animals, which means they spend quite a bit of time on land.